camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 # TODOS

 - Update documentation to point to github
-- send to josh for review
+- Send to josh for review
+- Rewrite repo links
+- Rewrite image name
+	- Need to scrub camunda-cloud-240911 from files
 	- Publish docker image and edit location to latest
-- TODO rewrite image name
-- TODO rewrite repo links
-- Need to scrub camunda-cloud-240911 from files

 ## Authors